scottblanc/whatifexplorer/docs/Architecture.md

 The graph renders as SVG using D3 for element manipulation and dagre for layout.
 Dagre computes node positions that minimize edge crossings while maintaining a top-to-bottom causal flow—causes appear above their effects.

 The rendering rebuilds the entire SVG on each update, layering elements in order: arrow marker definitions, the zone legend bar, edge paths with arrowheads, and finally node groups containing shapes and labels.
 Node shapes communicate type at a glance—parallelograms for exogenous inputs, rounded rectangles for intermediate variables, hard rectangles for terminal outcomes.
 Selected and intervened nodes get visual emphasis through borders, shadows, and color changes.

+### API Routes

+Two Next.js API routes handle server-side LLM communication:

+**`/api/generate`** receives a natural language query and returns a complete causal model.
+The route calls Gemini with a detailed system prompt specifying the SCM schema, effect type guidelines, and validation requirements.
+The response is validated and repaired if needed (fixing disconnected components, correcting node types).

+**`/api/recalibrate`** receives a model and sensitivity analysis report, then returns coefficient adjustments.
+The LLM analyzes bottlenecks and weak effects, suggesting specific edge changes.
+The route applies these changes and returns the updated model along with a summary of modifications.

+Both routes keep the Gemini API key server-side while allowing the client to trigger LLM operations.